Communism in Russia

-In Russia, efforts to build communism began after Tsar Nicholas II lost his power during the February Revolution, which started in 1917, and ended with the dissolution of the USSR in 1991.
+Efforts to build communism in Russia began after the success of the February Revolution in 1917, and ended with the dissolution of the USSR in 1991.
 The Provisional Government was established under the liberal and social-democratic government; however, the Bolsheviks refused to accept the government and revolted in October 1917, taking control of Russia.
 Vladimir Lenin, their leader, rose to power and governed between 1917 and 1924.

-The Communist Party of the Russian Federation remains the second largest political party after United Russia.
+The Communist Party of the Russian Federation remains the second-largest political party after United Russia.